-AT&T Prepaid is AT&T's own prepaid brand - and they offer a solid tablet based plan that is of interest to nomads seeking unlimited data on a tablet device.
+AT&T Prepaid is AT&T's own prepaid brand.
+For several years, they offered an unlimited tablet based plan that was of interest to nomads seeking unlimited data on a tablet device.

 The plan price was increased by $5/month in May 2019 and currently costs $40/month ($34.99 with auto-renew).